Archivos de diario de abril 2023

 By molecular studies, Lomatium and Cymopteris (and a few Tauschia and others) are extensively interdigitated, which appears not to have fully penetrated to formal naming.
 George et al 2014 Phylogenetic Analysis Reveals Multiple Cases of Morphological Parallelism and Taxonomic Polyphyly in Lomatium .

-L. brandegeei - montane, medium to largish, deeply divided leaves, medium to narrow width leaflets with highly visible veination, yellow flowers, common in serpentine Wenatchees and more widely in Cascades despite being listed as vulnerable. https://www.inaturalist.org/observations/127119593 and https://www.inaturalist.org/observations/167719744
+L. brandegeei - montane, medium to largish, deeply divided leaves, medium to narrow width leaflets with highly visible veination, yellow flowers, very common in developed serpentine soil in Wenatchees and more widely in Cascades despite being listed as vulnerable. https://www.inaturalist.org/observations/127119593 and https://www.inaturalist.org/observations/167719744

 L. columbianum - large and bushy rose flowers, unmistakable when in flower and even after, https://www.inaturalist.org/observations/149290580 and https://www.inaturalist.org/observations/149326711